Skip to main content

 Electives

 Electives not listed as suggested options should be approved by one or both co-directors prior to enrollment.
-For example, the program might not approve an elective on surfing science!
+For example, the program might not approve an elective on surfing science.
 Electives should serve to enhance your professional education in global health.

 Other Requirements

 • Proficiency in a statistical software program (SAS, SPSS, STATA or other approved program).
-Evidence of use of this software for data analysis, completion of a standard course, or plans for taking such a course should be provided to the Dissertation Committee.
+Evidence of use of this software for data analysis, completion of a standard course, or plans for taking such a course should be provided to the dissertation committee.

 • Proficiency in language/culture appropriate to the dissertation topic (level of proficiency decided in consultation with dissertation committee)